Characters: The Dresden Files The Denarians

 - For the Evulz: The Denarians' entire purpose is to inflict as much pain to humanity as they can.

-- My God, What Have I Done?: Harry postulates to Michael that the reason the Fallen Angels avoid churches isn't because Good Hurts Evil and just standing there is uncomfortable (as Michael suspects), but because it makes them feel and remember what they have lost.
+- My God, What Have I Done?: Harry postulates to Michael that the reason the Fallen Angels avoid churches isn't because Good Hurts Evil and just standing there is uncomfortable because of the Holy environment hurting them (as Michael suspects), but because it makes them feel and remember what they have lost.
 They question their choices, and after a million years or more of steadfast belief you were right, regret is not fun.

 - Time Abyss: In Small Favor when Harry is describing the advantages the Denarians have, beyond the super strength, shapeshifting, and powerful magic, he considers the Fallen Angels themselves the strongest advantage for this trope.
 Not only do they likely predate the Creation of the Universe, they have had 2000 years living in a human mind and knowing how it ticks.
 They would know all the ways to tempt a person and what pains to make them feel, all in the name of converting someone to their cause.
 And then once they have a partner, they can give this wisdom to them and make the host a truly terrifying force.

-- We Are Struggling Together: The various factions of Denarians rarely work together, and even when they do, they spend quite a bit of time backstabbing each other.
+- The various factions of Denarians rarely work together, and even when they do, they spend quite a bit of time backstabbing each other.
 Even within factions they're rarely what you'd call a happy family.

 - Well-Intentioned Extremist: If Deirdre in Skin Game is to be believed, they are trying to save the world.